opvious/sdk.ts/packages/cli/README.md

       - {key: [s3], value: 1}
 ```

-Note that solves are subject to size and time limits which depend on your
+Note that solves are subject to size and time limits.
+For large problems,
-account's tier.
-For large problems, consider also using `queue` instead of `run`
+consider also using the `queueSolve` method instead of `solve` to benefit from
-to benefit from longer timeouts.
-This command will queue an asynchronous solve
-attempt which will run as soon as capacity is available.
+longer timeouts.
+It will queue an solve attempt to run as soon as capacity is
+available.

 ### Managing API tokens

-You can list, create, and revoke your API tokens using the `account`
+You can list, create, and revoke API tokens using the `account` subcommands:
-subcommands:

 ```sh
 opvious account authorizations # List all tokens